kirbydesign/designsystem/.github/CONTRIBUTING.md

 })
 ```

-Start by reading the first example as a sentence: _"ButtonComponent + Kirby Page Page Actions background-color: #fff"_.
+Start by reading the first example as a sentence:

+> "ButtonComponent + Kirby Page Page Actions background-color: #fff"

 Notice how hard the test is to read and understand when read like this.
 The intent of the test is also unclear; what is it exactly that should have the white background color here?
 Page Actions?
 ButtonComponent?
 Kirby Page?

-Now read the second example as a sentence: _"ButtonComponent in Kirby Page inside page actions should render with correct background-color"_.
+Now read the second example as a sentence:

+> "ButtonComponent in Kirby Page inside page actions should render with correct background-color"

 It can easily be read as a sentence and the intent of the test is clear.
 There is no guessing what should have the white background color applied; the sentence clearly states that it is the ButtonComponent.

 To achieve this, you can follow these pointers: